akshaikrish/XMLFileWatcher/README.md

 To run the main project, follow these steps:

-1. Navigate to the project directory:
+1. Open a terminal or command prompt and navigate to the project directory by running:
     ```
     cd XMLFileWatcher/FileWatcher
     ```
-2. Configure the input and output folders in appSettings.json.
+2. Edit the `appSettings.json` file in the project directory to set the appropriate paths for the input and output folders.

-3. TO build the project:
+3. Build the project using the following command:
     ```
     dotnet build
     ```

-3. To run the project
+4. Run the project with the following command:
     ```
     dotnet run
     ```
+5. Program logs are available at `XMLFileWatcher/FileWatcher/bin/Debug/net8.0/filewatcher.log`.

 ## Running the Test Project